zeiktuvai/MSF_Arma_3/Readme.md

 # Respawn Options

-*Respawn on Player*
+**Respawn on Player**
-Adds each player as a respawn point to select from;
+This sets each player on the given side to be a respawn point for players to respawn on.

-`_enableRespawnOnPlayer =` (true: to enable; false: to disable).

-`_RoPFaction =` (0: BLUFOR, 1: OPFOR, 2: INDEPENDENT).
+NOTE: This only affects the players playing on one side.
+For example, if you choose BLUFOR then only those players will be able to respawn on each other.

+**Respawn Delay**
+Overrides the default respawn timer of 15 seconds, configurable from 1 second to 5 minutes.

 # ACE Interaction Features

-*ACE End Mission Menu Option*
+**ACE End Mission Menu Option**
 Upon activation of a trigger, an ace self interaction option will be added to allow players to end the mission when they choose.
 This requires that you have player units with the variable name `SL` (Squad Leadre/Commander) and/or `GM` (Game Master).

 Also, your end mission trigger should be named `trig_end_mission`.

-Update the following line in MSF_Settings:
-`_ACE_endMission =` (true: to enable; false: to disable).

-*ACE GM Actions Menu Option*
+**ACE GM Actions Menu Option**
 Adds special actions to the GM unit to add QOL features to gameplay.
 Avaliable GM Actions:
 - Reveal all enemies on map only to GM.
 - Spawn an ACE Arsenal crate that can be interacted with to remove it when done.

-Update the following line in MSF_Settings:
-`_ACE_GM_Actions =` (true: to enable; false: to disable).

-# ACE Extensions
+# ACE Options

-ACE Extensions is a group of options that can be changed to adjust how the mission plays and customize it to suit the players or mission makers needs.

-These are exposed through the Addon Options section under settings from the pause menu.
+**Disable ACE Medical Unconciousness**
+This setting allows the Unconciousness system from ACE Medical to be enabled or disabled.
+This works by running code when disabled that instantly kills the player when they fall unconcious instead of allowing them to wait to be revived or bleed out.